univec-ai/postvec/web/docs/concepts/index.md

             remote ninference, or the launcher on loopback
 ```

-`CREATE EXTENSION` exposes SQL immediately.
-Automatic sync requires the
+`CREATE EXTENSION` exposes the SQL surface immediately.
+Automatic sync
-preloaded launcher **and** a worker for that database.
+still needs the preloaded launcher and a worker for that database.
 If
-`shared_preload_libraries` does not include `postvec`, there is no worker.
+`shared_preload_libraries` does not include `postvec`, there is no
+worker.

 ## Write path